yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/afk/leaveFeed.md

 sidebar_label: leaveFeed
 ---

+This code is supposed to be put in the leave feed.
+It removes the AFK messages of users who have left the server.
+It is optional, meaning that the other CCs in this system will work fine without it.

+**Trigger Type:** `Leave Message`

 ```go
 {{/*
 	This code is supposed to be put in the leave feed.
 It removes the AFK messages of users who have left the server.